yaakov41g/Employees-Management/readMe.txt

 If you try to tun this project , it may be that you see a 'wait operation timed out' exception.
 Try to refresh the page.

-In Pages_files you can see image from the project.
+In Pages_Images folder you can see image from the project.
 ............................................................................................

 ...............
 Old readme file , I need to rewrite it      ........................